-- 1) Approve Agreement No. 21-31-103-00, with the California Highway Patrol (CHP) for Construction Zone Enhanced Enforcement Program (COZEEP) services used during the construction of Commission highway projects (Projects), for a total amount not to exceed \$4 million for a five-year term; - 2) Authorize the Chair or Executive Director, pursuant to legal counsel review, to finalize and execute the agreement on behalf of the Commission; and - 3) Forward to the Commission for final action.
+- 1) Approve Agreement No. 21-31-103-00, with the California Highway Patrol (CHP) for Construction Zone Enhanced Enforcement Program (COZEEP) services used during the construction of Commission highway projects (Projects), for a total amount not to exceed \$4 million for a five-year term; and - 2) Authorize the Chair or Executive Director, pursuant to legal counsel review, to finalize and execute the agreement on behalf of the Commission.